dangodev/deux-mains-shopify/README.md

 ```
 gulp
 ````
 when working to compile the necessary CSS / JS files.
+It’ll also spit out a `.zip` file automatically to upload to Shopify.

 If you don’t want to use the *.zip method it generates, delete the pertinent lines in `gulpfile.js` and implement your own method.

 The way that Shopify’s asset pipeline & liquid templates are so deeply embedded into its system, unfortunately there’s not a way to truly develop locally.
-I originally had an easy-to-use [Middleman](https://middlemanapp.com/) app, but had to toss it because Shopify requires so much liquid templating the two became too divergent to be helpful (but I’d still recommend starting with Middleman anyway, until it comes time to port to Shopify).
+I originally had an easy-to-use [Middleman](https://middlemanapp.com/) static site, but tossed it because it turned out to be too much micro-management converting `.liquid` to pure `.erb` and vice-versa (but I’d still recommend starting with Middleman anyway, until it comes time to port to Shopify).

 Gulp is included to take advantage of